7 Ways to build a positive student teacher relationship

 I distinctly remember my first year in the classroom.
 It was a few months after I graduated from college.
 All the best teaching methods, theories, and strategies to reach my students were still fresh on my mind.
 I made sure I implemented all my teaching practices in every lesson to make them the most effective and engaging.
 As the first quarter blew in and blew out, I felt this notable disconnect.
-While I certainly spent time getting to know my students in the first few weeks of school, I had to ask myself, “do I really know them?
+This is when I realized the importance of having a positive student teacher relationship.
+While I certainly spent time getting to know my students in the first few weeks of school, I had to ask myself, “Do I really know them?
 Or do I just see them as ‘Trent in 1st period’?”
-This is when I realized the importance of having a teacher student relationship.
+Keep reading for tips I used to build stronger connections with my students.

-How does the teacher and student relationship affect education?
+Why does the teacher student relationship affect education?

 1. Say hello and goodbye every single day

 This may seem like common sense, but it’s easy to forget how far a simple greeting can go for students.
 Make this a special part of the day.
 Consider making this unique for each student or class period with handshakes, dances, and gestures.

 2. Call home for good behavior more often than bad

 Set a goal aside every week to pick a handful of students, record their names in a notebook or digitally with a kind memo, and call home on Fridays to tell their parents It will take 10 minutes, but the impact is everlasting.
 Those students will come to school on Monday filled with contagious giddiness and gratitude!